 Jesse Lauter is a music producer, recording engineer & mixer, music/concert film director, music supervisor for film, concert producer, music writer, deejay, and guitar player.
-His record-production credits include artists such as Stephen Stills & Judy Collins, Ben Harper, Langhorne Slim, Elvis Perkins, The Low Anthem, Ingrid Michaelson, Lenny Kaye (Patti Smith Group), Pussy Riot, Lola Kirke (Mozart In The Jungle), Jessi Colter, Ian Axel (A Great Big World), Ivan & Alyosha, Jukebox The Ghost, James Blood Ulmer, Blind Pilot, Marco Benevento, Sam Cohen, Surprise Me Mr. Davis, among others.
+His production credits include artists such as Stephen Stills & Judy Collins, Ben Harper, Tedeschi Trucks Band, Langhorne Slim, Elvis Perkins, The Low Anthem, Ingrid Michaelson, Lenny Kaye (Patti Smith Group), Pussy Riot, Lola Kirke (Mozart In The Jungle), Jessi Colter, Ian Axel (A Great Big World), Ivan & Alyosha, Jukebox The Ghost, James Blood Ulmer, Blind Pilot, Marco Benevento, Sam Cohen, Surprise Me Mr. Davis, among others.

 Jesse was the Executive Producer of Bob Dylan In The 80s: Volume One, a tribute album to Bob Dylan’s overlooked 1980s catalog, featuring Built To Spill, Gene Ween, Slash, Glen Hansard, Reggie Watts, Lucius, Craig Finn (The Hold Steady), Deer Tick, members of My Morning Jacket, Blitzen Trapper, and Widespread Panic.